peejaywk/FourFifthsJazz/README.md

     * Repeat tests detailed in the Home Page Testing section above.
     * Verify that the footer is identical to that of the Home page.

-### iPhone Testing
-Testing on the iPhone highlighted a problem with the background image on the home and about page.
-The background image was zoomed in and not scaled as on desktop devices.
-Searching [Can I Use](https://www.caniuse.com/?search=background-attachment) identified an issue with iOS having an issue with the 'background-attachment: fixed' being used with 'background-size: cover'.
-Searching the Code Institute Slack forum also highlighted that other people have had problems with this in the past.
-One solution [posted here](https://www.w3schools.com/howto/howto_css_parallax.asp) was to disable parallax scrolling for all tablets and phones.
-As I couldn't find another solution for this that would enable me to have parallax scrolling on iOS devices I opted to implement this media query.
-If another solution presents itself in the future then this will be implemented to keep the site consistent across all platforms.

-### About Page
-Navbar was scrolling instead of being fixed at the top of the screen.
-Added the missing 'fixed-top' to nav element - this fixed the problem.

-### Contact Page
-Navbar was scrolling instead of being fixed at the top of the screen.
-Added the missing 'fixed-top' to nav element - this fixed the problem.

 ### HTML Validation
 To validate the HTML the online [W3C Markup Validation Service](https://validator.w3.org/) was used.
 Each of the three pages was tested using this online tool.